Nigeria suspended domestic flights by Air Nigeria to allow for a financial audit of the airline, aviation officials said.

 Flights were suspended “over alleged indications that the airline is in financial distress,” Air Nigeria said in a statement e-mailed today.
 Its Lagos-London services aren’t affected, the company said.

 The halting of the airline’s flights comes after a Dana Airlines Ltd. Boeing Co.
-(BA) MD-83 flight from Abuja, the capital, crashed into buildings on approach to Lagos airport on June 3, killing all 153 on board.
+(BA:US) MD-83 flight from Abuja, the capital, crashed into buildings on approach to Lagos airport on June 3, killing all 153 on board.
 It was the world’s deadliest air crash this year.

 Air Nigeria resumed flights after Adurogboye said on June 13 that the airline was grounded for routine safety checks on its planes following the suspension of a strike by its workers.
 The airline said it was given a “clean bill of health.”